Sunday 26th November @ 1030

-You are Welcome: First and foremost, we guarantee you a warm welcome at Grange Road – and we love to see new people.
+You are Welcome: First and foremost, we guarantee you a warm welcome at Darlington Baptist Church – and we love to see new people.
 Nobody need feel excluded.
-Our Sunday worship begins at 10:30 am and lasts for an hour and a quarter, give or take.
+Our Sunday worship begins at 10:30 am and lasts for an hour and a quarter or so, give or take.
 The way in to the building is through the big glass doors at the front.
 See you soon!

 What goes on: Because the person leading the Service is not the same every week, our worship will vary somewhat from Sunday to Sunday.
 However, there will always be hymns and songs, one or more Bible readings, a money offering and prayers.
 Almost always there will be a section aimed at children of all ages (the Kids’ Slot) and a longer talk (Sermon).
 We celebrate Communion on the third Sunday – although that can change occasionally.
 We are flexible!